thang2162/react-native-tile-view/README.md

-# React Native Tile view
+# React Native Tile View

 A utility for creating tile views in React Native.